mit-rss/intro_to_ros/README.md

     once.
 Name this node `static_tf_cam_publisher.py`.
 2. Write a ROS launch file that runs `static_tf_cam_publisher.py`.
 Name this launch file `static_tf_publisher.launch.xml`.

+> Do NOT call `sendTransform` multiple times when broadcasting multiple static transforms.
+Instead, pass all of them as a list to a
+> single `sendTransform` call.

 Save a short (~4 seconds) GIF of RViz just as in part 1, but with your `static_tf_cam_publisher.py` node running.
 This should look much smoother than in part 1.
 Upload the GIF and `static_tf_cam_publisher.py` to Gradescope.

 #### Part 3: Back to `base_link`

 Write a new ROS node called `base_link_tf_pub.py`.
 This new node must listen to the transform between `left_cam` and `odom` and then broadcast the transform from `odom` to `base_link` on a new frame: `base_link_2`.
 The transform you publish must be computed by composing the transform between `left_cam` and `base_link` with the transform you are listening for.
 In other words, this **cannot** be a static transform.

-Add this node to your `static_tf_publisher.launch.xml` file, such that both the static transforms for the two cameras are published when the launch file is executed.
+Add this node to your `static_tf_publisher.launch.xml` file, such that both the static transforms for the two cameras and `base_link_2` are broadcasted when the launch file is executed.
 You should be able to visualize both `base_link` and `base_link_2` on top of each other in RViz.

 Save a short GIF of RViz again, and make sure you can see both `base_link_2` and `base_link` on top of each other.
 Upload the GIF, `static_tf_publisher.launch.xml`, and `base_link_tf_pub.py` to Gradescope.